 We woke at 5.30am, caught the train and rode the 4hr journey to Aguas Caliente.
-The boys were crabby and not super excited to be woken early, but the sun and excitement soon began to kick in – we were traveling to the legendary Machu Picchu with kids!
-We boarded the Peru Rail Expedition train, and found our seats surprisingly decent.
+The boys were crabby and not super excited to be woken early, but the sun and excitement soon began to kick in – we were traveling to legendary Machu Picchu with our kids!
+We boarded the Peru Rail Expedition train and found our seats surprisingly decent.
 The scenery was incredible as we passed small Indian villages, lush green jungle, and we even spotted a group hiking the Inca trail.

 Aguas Calientes is a small town in the valley of Machu Picchu 20km from Cusco.
 It’s mainly filled with backpackers and budget accommodation, but since we were only there for one night, we decide to splurge…. and were not disappointed when we arrived at Inkaterra Hotel.

 Waiting at the station was a friendly porter from the hotel, who swiftly took our bags and guided us through the loud and colorful marketplace.
 You can’t help but feel as though you have a large target on your back, as vendors swoop in trying to convince us to buy their stuff.
 Of course, the boys would stop and pick up every crappy souvenir and enquire “Quanta es?”, then find themselves in a heated negotiation for a wooden llama that they didn’t really want in the first place!
 However, we finally made it through the other side and boarded our sketchy little bus to take us the final 6km to the ruins.